GyverLibs/FastBot/README_EN.md

 ```cpp
 showMenu("Menu1 \t Menu2 \t Menu3 \n Menu4");
 ```
-Pressing the button **sends the text from the button**.
+Pressing the button sends the text from the button (the `text` message field).
-> Note: for all menu options *not produced* url encode.
-Avoid `" % & + \` characters!

 ### Inline menu
 Menu in the message.
-Requires a menu name:
+Requires a menu name.
 ```cpp
 inlineMenu("MyMenu", "Menu1 \t Menu2 \t Menu3 \n Menu4");
 ```
-Pressing the button **sends the text from the button**.
+Pressing the button sends the menu name (the `text` message field) and the text from the button (the `data` message field).

 ### Inline menu with callback
 Menu in the message.
-The callback allows you to set each button to a uniqueand the text that will be sent to the bot instead of the text from the button.
+Allows you to set a unique text for each button, which will be sent by the bot along with the menu name.
-The list of callbacks is listed comma-separated in order:
+The list of callbacks is listed separated by commas in the order of the menu buttons:
 ```cpp
 String menu1 = F("Menu 1 \t Menu 2 \t Menu 3 \n Back");
 String cback1 = F("action1,action2,action3,back");
 bot.inlineMenuCallback("Menu 1", menu1, cback1);
 ```
-Pressing the button **sends the given text**.
+Clicking the button sends the menu name (the `text` message field) and the specified data (the `data` message field).
+- (Since 2.11) if callback is set as http/https address, button will automatically become **link button**

 ### Response to callback
 When you click on the inline menu button, a callback is sent to the bot, the `query` flag will be raised in the message handler.
+The Telegram server will wait for a response.
 You can respond to the callback with:
-- `answer(text)` - popup text
+- `answer(text, FB_NOTIF)` - popup notification text
-- `answer(text, true)` - window with warning and OK button
+- `answer(text, FB_ALERT)` - warning window and OK button

+You need to answer **inside the message handler**!
 Example:
 ```cpp
 void newMsg(FB_msg& msg) {
   if (msg.query) bot.answer("Hello!", true);
 }
 ```

+> If nothing is answered, the library itself will send an empty response and the "timer" on the button will disappear.

 ### Time module
 The library has a data type `FB_Time`, which is a structure with fields: